Deploying Advanced Cluster Management and OpenShift Data Foundation for ARO Disaster Recovery

 export PRIMARY_SERVICE_CIDR=172.30.0.0/18

 Note: Pod and Service CIDRs CANNOT overlap between primary and secondary clusters (because we are using Submariner).
 So we will use the parameters “–pod-cidr” and “–service-cidr” to avoid using the default ranges.
-Details about POD and Service CIDRs are available here .
+Details about POD and Service CIDRs are available hereexternal link (opens in new tab) .

 export SECONDARY_CLUSTER=secondary-cluster